-During the second quarter of 2017, management has remedied the material weaknesses as discussed below.
+During 2017, management has remedied the material weaknesses as discussed below.

 We hired an additional finance person in January 2017 to address the segregation of duties issue and we have also hired a Vice President of Information Technology, around the same time, to address the technology system weaknesses.
 These additional personnel and the processes we have put in place have remedied the material weaknesses in our internal controls over financial reporting.